-This is somewhat of a contrast compared to previous Primeira Liga seasons where the European places can often be telegraphed relatively early on.
+This contrasts somewhat with previous Primeira Liga seasons, where the European places can often be telegraphed relatively early on.
 For example, last season (2018/19), Europa League spots were allocated to those teams in 3rd and 4th as well as a bonus place for the 5th placed team, due to Sporting CP’s Taça de Portugal win.
 The difference in points between those teams in the ‘top 7’ was staggering.
-Sporting finished 3rd and qualified for the UEL group stage on 74 points, SC Braga finished 4th with 67 points, 7 less than Sporting and entered the competition in the third qualifying round.
-Vitória SC finished the season with 52 points, a sizeable 15 points less than SC Braga and a massive 22 points behind Sporting CP, qualified for the Europa League second qualifying round.
+Sporting finished 3rd and qualified for the UEL group stage with 74 points, SC Braga finished 4th with 67 points, 7 less than Sporting and entered the competition in the third qualifying round.
+Vitória SC finished the season with 52 points, a sizeable 15 points less than SC Braga and a massive 22 points behind Sporting CP, and qualified for the Europa League second qualifying round.
 Moreirense to their credit ran Vitória SC close, also finishing on 52 points also but narrowly missed out.

 This season is a different story altogether.
 Going into the final 8 games we have a Europa League battle that could quite literally go the final day of the season.
 Let’s take a look at the current standings for the 2019/20 season with 26 games played:

 4th | Sporting | 46 points

 Just seven points separate Sporting in 3rd and Vitória SC in 7th and this battle could see any of those 5 sides qualify for the Europa League.

 A Closer Look